eddieantonio/induce-gcc-errors/README.md

+# C errors

-Trying to induce the top 20 errors from Cormac Murray's 2019 MSc Thesis.
+This repository induces the top 20 errors from Cormac Murray's 2019 MSc Thesis.

+# How to use

+You will need:

+ - gcc-12
+ - [aha](https://github.com/theZiz/aha) (to generate coloured HTML)

+Then run:

+    make

 # Errors

+This list of errors comes from §8.1.2 (page 92) from Cormac's thesis.
+The "e" codes were invented for the purposes of the thesis.
+The errors are ranked from most frequently occurring to least frequently occurring.
+These are messages that appear at ANY level in the output (not just the first error message).

+I used gcc-12 on macOS, but I believe Cormac's errors come from an Ubuntu machine -- thus linking errors will be different.

 1. e1001: _`<x>` undeclared (first use in this function)._
 2. e1002: _expected `<x>` before `<y>`_